-On July 9, 2014, the Board of Directors approved an investment arrangement with an individual.
-Per the terms of the agreement the investor has transferred \$150,000 to the Company for which he is now entitled to the following. \$1 per unit sold through all retail outlets including online and retail shopping shows until the investment is paid back in full.
+On July 9, 2014, the Board of Directors approved an investment arrangement with a third party individual.
+Per the terms of the agreement the investor has transferred \$150,000 to the Company for which he is now entitled to the following; \$1 per unit sold through all retail outlets including online and retail shopping shows until the investment is paid back in full.
 Once the original investment is recouped the investor shall then receive a 2% royalty in perpetuity on all future retail sales of the patented fitness product.
+As of June 30, 2015 the amount owing is \$150,000.
+Sales have not yet commenced on this product.